Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia Southern Stats and Trends

-- The Eagles have covered the spread once this season when underdogs by 5.5 points or more (in three chances).
+- The Eagles have been underdogs by 5.5 points or more three times this year and covered the spread once.

-- Georgia Southern's games this season have hit the over two times in four opportunities (50%).
+- Georgia Southern's games this year have hit the over two times in four opportunities (50%).

-- The Eagles score 25 points per game, eight more than the Trojans surrender (17).
+- The Eagles rack up 25 points per game, eight more than the Trojans give up (17).

 - Georgia Southern is 2-0 against the spread and 2-1 overall in games when it records more than 17 points.

-- In games that Georgia Southern amasses more than 266 yards, the team is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team picks up more than 266 yards.

-- This year the Eagles have three turnovers, seven fewer than the Trojans have takeaways (10).
+- This season the Eagles have three turnovers, seven fewer than the Trojans have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.